 When you lightly whip aquafaba, as is done in this recipe, it turns foamy and light, which then helps to create a light and fluffy texture and gives a nice lift to cakes.
 This recipe calls for 1/2 cup of aquafaba, and a standard 15.5 ounce can of chickpeas has a little more than 1/2 cup.

 Frosting.
 A layer cake needs some sort of frosting or icing, and the Tangy Buttercream Frosting in this recipe is my new favorite frosting recipe.
-Essentially, it’s a hybrid of a buttercream frosting and a cream cheese frosting, and uses equal parts Plant Butter and vegan cream cheese.
+Essentially, it’s a hybrid of a buttercream frosting and a cream cheese frosting, and uses equal parts vegan butter and vegan cream cheese.